-Because complete invariance to the transformations employed in iSSL is actually harmful for downstream tasks, most frameworks employ a learnable "projector network" that maps the outputs of the representation network to an embedding space before applying the loss.
+Because complete invariance to the transformations employed in iSSL is harmful for downstream tasks, most frameworks employ a learnable "projector network" that maps the outputs of the representation network to an embedding space before applying the loss.
 The nearly ubiquitous use of this "guillotine regularization" [Bordes et al., 2022], means that most iSSL methods aim to learn a function from which an augmentation invariant subspace can be extracted.
-While this approach does permit some transformation-related-variability in the representation, there is no explicit control or encouragement of that variability, and no incentive for that variability to be organized in a meaningful way.
+While this approach does permit some transformation-related variability in the representation, there is no explicit control or encouragement of that variability, and no incentive for that variability to be usefully structured.